HSAFoundation/HSA-Runtime-AMD/README.md

-### AMD Heterogeneous System Architecture HSA - HSA Runtime release for AMD 7000 series APUs
+### AMD Heterogeneous System Architecture HSA - HSA Runtime release for AMD Kaveri & Carrizo APUs

 This package includes the user-mode API interfaces and libraries necessary for host applications to launch compute kernels to available HSA kernel agent.
-This version implements the 1.0 Final HSA Runtime Programmer's Reference Manual and targets AMD 7000 series APUs on supported platforms.
-The package is compatible with the 1.0 version of the HSA driver set.
+This version implements the 1.0 Final HSA Runtime Programmer's Reference Manual and targets AMD Kaveri & Carrizo series APUs on supported platforms.
+The package is compatible with the 1.6 version of the HSA driver set.
 See the HSA-docs repository at https://github.com/HSAFoundation/HSA-docs/wiki for more information regarding target platforms, documentation and usage.

 #### Package Contents

 * hsa.h - Header file exposing the API interface of the HSA runtime's core functionality.
 * hsa_ext_image.h - Header file exposing the API interface of the HSA runtime's image extension.
 * hsa_ext_finalize.h - Header file exposing the API interface of the HSA runtime's HSAIL Finalization extension.
+* amd_hsa_common.h - AMD internal interface.
+This file is subject to change without notice.
+* amd_hsa_elf.h - AMD internal interface.
+This file is subject to change without notice.
+* amd_hsa_kernel_code.h - AMD internal interface.
+This file is subject to change without notice.
+* amd_hsa_queue.h - AMD internal interface.
+This file is subject to change without notice.
+* amd_hsa_signal.h - AMD internal interface.
+This file is subject to change without notice.
 * libhsa-runtime64.so.1 - The 64-bit version of AMD's implementation of the hsa runtime's core functionality.
-* libhsa-runtime-ext64.so.1 - The 64-bit version of AMD's implementation of the hsa runtime's shared library's extended finalizer and images functionality.
+* libhsa-runtime-image64.so.1 - The 64-bit version of AMD's implementation of the hsa runtime's image extension.
-* libhsakmt.so.1 - The 64-bit version of the thunk interface, compatible with the 1.4 version of the HSA-Drivers-Linux-AMD driver set.
+* libhsa-runtime-finalize64.so.1 - The 64-bit version of AMD's implementation of the hsa runtime's finalizer extension.
+* libhsa-runtime-tools64.so.1 - The 64-bit version of HSA debug, trace and profiling support tools for AMD hardware.
 * vector_copy sample - A simple HSA sample illustrating how to load a BRIG module from an ELF container, create and finalize a HSA program and dispatch the resulting HSA kernel.

-#### Target Platform

-This release is intended for use with any hardware configuration that contains an AMD 7000 series APU.
-The motherboards must support the FM2+ socket, run the latest BIOS version and have the IOMMU enabled in the BIOS.
-The following is a reference hardware configuration that was used for testing purposes:

-* APU: AMD A10-7850K APU
-* Motherboard: ASUS A88X-PRO motherboard (ATX form factor)
-* OS: Ubuntu 14.04, Fedora 21
-* No discrete GPU present in the system

-Refer to the https://github.com/HSAFoundation/HSA-docs/wiki/HSA-Platforms-&-Installation wiki page for additional information on platform support.

 #### Installing and configuring the HSA Runtime

 Download the HSA-Runtime-AMD from the repository: git clone https://github.com/HSAFoundation/HSA-Runtime-AMD.git

-Install the appropriate package for the target operating system (Debian on Ubuntu 14.04 or RPM for Fedora 21).
+Install the appropriate package for the target operating system.
 The libraries, header files and samples will be installed in the /opt/hsa directory of the system.

 Ubuntu 14.04:

-dpkg -i hsa-runtime_1.0_amd64.deb
+dpkg -i hsa-runtime_1.0.3_amd64.deb

 Fedora 21:

-rpm -i hsa-runtime-1.0-0.fc21.x86_64.rpm
+Support for Fedora 21 is not provided in this release or in the associated driver release

 Applications utilizing the HSA runtime must specify how the runtime is utilized, either as an explicitly loaded shared object or a library that is implicitly linked, and the runtime must be installed correctly for the application to appropriately utilize it.
 Please refer each application's specific documentation regarding runtime installation.

 #### HSA Runtime / HSA Driver compatibility

 The HSA Runtime interacts with the HSA drivers using an interface library, libhsakmt.so.1.
 The HSA Runtime is dynamically linked with this library, which must be compatible with both the runtime and the HSA driver to properly work.
 Any executable that uses the HSA runtime library will require that the directory containing a compatible version of libhsakmt.so is specified in the LD_LIBRARY_PATH environment variable.
-The version of libhsakmt.so.1 compatible with this runtime is available in the 1.4 release of the driver set.
+The version of libhsakmt.so.1 compatible with this runtime is available in the 1.6 release of the driver set.

 #### Running the sample - vector_copy ####